MKhromina/test_task/README.md

-# ML
+# Repository of my university course on machine learning.
-Repo for my university course
+In this repository, I just try out basic machine learning algorithms.